rheiland/pc4covid19/README.md

 ### 3.0:
 The major change to the GUI in this release is the addition of a 'Cell Types' tab.
 This allows editing parameters associated with `<cell_definitions>` in the configuration file.

+This version also includes a `<style>` block in the Jupyter notebook that fixed an unwanted scrollbar in the lengthy `About` tab.

 ### 2.0:
 The major change to the GUI in this release is the addition of an 'Animate' tab.